The Best Advice I’ve Ever Heard About Getting Back To School

 When it’s week 2 and my son is melting down every time I pick up a book – don’t quit.

-When it’s week 3 and my oldest refuses to go to his class that he loves and went to happily last week and the week before – don’t quit.
+When it’s week 3 and my child refuses to go to class that he loved and went to happily last week and the week before – don’t quit.

 When it’s week 4 and the doctor asks me about socialization – don’t quit.